István Blazsetin (1941–2001): Biography

-He lived and worked in Hungarian town of Tótszerdahely (Serdahel).
+Blazsetin lived and worked in Hungarian town of Tótszerdahely (Serdahel).

 As a worker in education, he was an important author of workbooks, audio textbooks, and teaching manuals.
 He was a member of the Croatian Writers Society.
 Blažetin wrote poetry for children in Croatian.

 He was the father of the Croatian poet Stjepan Blažetin.
 The policy at that time dictated only Hungarian names could be used, so they are both shown as "István" in Hungarian documents.